fengkx/NodeRSSBot/README.md

 /import    - reply this message a opml file to import(in group)
 ```

-You can add channel id to subscribe a feed for a channel in private chat after add the bot as administrator
+You can add channel id to subscribe a feed for a channel in private chat after adding the bot as administrator
-for example `/sub <channel id > <feed url>` (channel id is startwith @)
+for example `/sub <channel id > <feed url>` (channel id is start with @)

 You can send a opml file directly to import feed in private chat
-use `/import` in group
+use `/import` in the group

-for channel import send a opml file name by channel id with a opml suffix name in private chat for example `@myChannel.opml`
+for channel, import send a opml file name by channel id with a opml suffix name in private chat for example `@myChannel.opml`

-viewall can only be uesed in private chat
+viewall can only be used in private chat

 # Depolyment